z-------------/scouncil-v2/README.md

 ```

 ### Admin password
-Consider changing your admin password in `admin/auth/.htpasswd` (I recommend David Walsh's [.htpasswd Username & Password Generator](http://davidwalsh.name/web-development-tools#htaccess-status-message)).
+Consider changing your admin password in `admin/auth/.htpasswd` (To properly encode it, use David Walsh's [.htpasswd Username & Password Generator](http://davidwalsh.name/web-development-tools#htaccess-status-message)).

 The default username is "admin" and the password is "default".

-When editing `.htpasswd`, make sure that there is no newline at the end of the file.
+When editing `.htpasswd`, make sure that there is **no newline** at the end of the file, otherwise the server will become confused and hurt itself.
+It's not very effective.

 ### One more thing
 The `.htaccess` file inside `admin/auth` assumes that your `DocumentRoot` is `/var/www`. **If it isn't**, please change `admin/auth/.htaccess` accordingly: